UMN’s Carbon-Free Future Starts Now

-December 18, 2024
+December 20, 2024

-Universitas Multimedia Nusantara (UMN) firmly upholds the principles of gender equality by ensuring that all academic and support programs—including mentoring and scholarships, are open equally to all students, regardless of gender.
-This commitment is clearly articulated in UMN’s official regulations, such as the New Student Admission Decree, Scholarship Provision Decree, and the Inclusiveness Policy.
-Every year, including 2024, over 10 percent of the female student population is engaged in at least one formal mentoring program, reflecting both the need for and effectiveness of such initiatives in empowering women during their academic journey.
+December 20, 2024Universitas Multimedia Nusantara (UMN) firmly upholds the principles of gender equality by ensuring that all academic and support programs—including mentoring and scholarships, are open equally to all students, regardless of gender.
+This commitment is clearly articulated in UMN’s official regulations, such as the New Student Admission Decree, and Inclusiveness Policy.
+In 2024, 49% of mentoring program participant are female new students, reflecting UMN’s commitment in empowering women during their academic journey.
 In addition to mandatory mentoring programs, various voluntary initiatives also welcome women’s active involvement.

 UMN also supports gender equity through its scholarship distribution.
-In the academic year 2024/2025, with female students receiving 53.9% of all scholarships.
+In the academic year 2024/2025, with active female students receiving 53.9% of all scholarships.
 This illustrates the university’s inclusive approach in recognizing academic potential regardless of gender.

 Beyond academic support, UMN places great emphasis on creating a safe and supportive campus environment for women.
 The establishment of the Task Force for the Prevention and Handling of Sexual Violence (Satgas PPKS), also known as Safe Space UMN, exemplifies this commitment.
 Formed in accordance with Indonesia’s Ministry of Education and Culture Regulation No. 30 of 2021, Satgas PPKS is responsible for preventing and addressing cases of sexual violence on campus, as well as conducting educational outreach to raise awareness.
 Through these efforts, UMN fosters a campus culture that respects and protects women’s rights and safety.